abai555/ai-donate-bot/README.md

-# AI Match Analyzer Bot
+# AI Match Analyzer Telegram Bot

-AI-powered Telegram bot for match predictions using Groq.
+A Telegram bot that uses AI (Groq + LLaMA3) to generate match predictions based on user input.
-Manual payments (MIR card or crypto) are required for access.

 ## Features
-- AI-based predictions via Groq API
+- Football match analysis using Groq AI
-- Manual payment verification
+- Manual payment confirmation system
-- 4 subscription plans (one-time, weekly, monthly, yearly)
+- Subscription access (One-time / Weekly / Monthly / Yearly)
+- Built-in access control with SQLite
+- Flask server to keep bot alive on platforms like Railway

+## Setup
+1. Clone the repository
+2. Add your `TELEGRAM_TOKEN` and `GROQ_API_KEY`
+3. Deploy to Railway or any 24/7 host

-## Deployment
+## Pricing (for users)
-Compatible with Railway / Render
+- One-time: $5
+- Weekly: $25
+- Monthly: $65
+- Yearly: $390